Trick or treat? EU, UK agree to delay Brexit until Halloween

-European Council President Donald Tusk, left, speaks with British Prime Minister Theresa May, center, German Chancellor Angela Merkel, right, and Luxembourg's Prime Minister Xavier Bettel, second left, prior to a dinner during an EU summit in Brussels, Wednesday, April 10, 2019.
-European Union leaders met Wednesday in Brussels for an emergency summit to discuss a new Brexit extension.
-(Olivier Hoslet, Pool Photo via AP)

-European Union leaders and Britain on Thursday agreed to a Brexit extension that will allow the U.K. to delay its EU departure date until Halloween.
+British Prime Minister Theresa May speaks during a media conference at the conclusion of an EU summit in Brussels, Thursday, April 11, 2019.
+European Union leaders on Thursday offered Britain an extension to Brexit that would allow the country to delay its EU departure date until Oct.
+31. (AP Photo/Francisco Seco)

+As if Brexit hadn't spooked Britain and the European Union enough over the past three years, the two sides agreed early Thursday to extend the deadline to Halloween.

 Continue Reading Below

+"Please, do not waste this time," European Council President Donald Tusk pleaded.
+He said the EU was giving Britain six more months "to find the best possible solution" to its Brexit impasse.

+Like many things related to Brexit, the extension was a messy compromise.
+May came to an emergency summit in Brussels seeking to postpone Britain's departure from the EU until June 30.
+Some European leaders favored a longer extension, while French President Emmanuel Macron was wary of anything but a very short delay.

-Leaders of the 27 remaining EU member states met for more than six hours before agreeing after midnight to postpone Brexit until Oct.
-31.
+Leaders of the 27 remaining EU member states met for more than six hours over a dinner of scallop and cod before settling on the end of October, with the possibility of an earlier Brexit if Britain ratifies a withdrawal agreement.

-European Council President Donald Tusk presented the offer to May, who had asked for a delay only until June 30.

-Tusk said in a tweet that the British leader had agreed to the longer "flexible" extension, which means Britain can leave before October if it ratifies a withdrawal deal with the EU.
+May said the possibility of leaving before the deadline was a key request of hers.

 Advertisement

-May said a June 30 deadline was enough time for Britain's Parliament to ratify a Brexit deal and pass the legislation needed for a smooth Brexit.

-But British lawmakers have rejected her divorce deal three times, and attempts to forge a compromise with her political opponents have yet to bear fruit.
+"I continue to believe we need to leave the EU, with a deal, as soon as possible," she told reporters.

+She noted that if U.K. lawmakers back her Brexit deal, Britain could still leave by June 30 — the Brexit deadline she had requested from the bloc — and possibly as soon as May 22, which would release Britain from having to participate in elections for the European Parliament.

 May spoke to the 27 EU leaders for just over an hour, before they met for dinner without her to decide Britain's fate.
-In contrast to some testy recent summits, there were signs of warmth and even humor.
-May and German Chancellor Angela Merkel were filmed laughing over a tablet bearing an image showing the two of them speaking to their respective Parliaments on Wednesday wearing similar blue jackets.
+In contrast to some testy recent summits, there were signs of warmth, even humor.
+May and German Chancellor Angela Merkel were filmed laughing over a tablet bearing an image showing the two of them speaking to their respective Parliaments on Wednesday while wearing similar blue jackets.

-Many leaders said they were inclined to grant a Brexit delay, though Macron had reservations after hearing May speak.
-An official in the French president's office said the British leader hadn't offered "sufficient guarantees" to justify a long extension.
+While many leaders said they were inclined to grant a Brexit delay, Macron expressed reservations, warning as he arrived at the summit that "nothing is decided."

-Others suggested a longer delay would likely be needed, given the depth of Britain's political disarray.

 Several months have passed since May and the EU struck a deal laying out the terms of Britain's departure and the outline of future relations.
 All that was needed was ratification by the British and European Parliaments.